duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/contributing.md

 ## Create a New Instant Answer

-Once you're comfortable with the workflow and how Goodies work, we're excited to have you create your own original Instant Answer:
+Once you're comfortable with the workflow and how Goodies work, we're excited to have you create your own original Instant Answer.

 **1. Choose an idea**